rochus-keller/LeanCreator/Readme.md

 NOTE that the Windows versions are compiled with MT using a statically linked C/C++ runtime, so no Microsoft runtime has to be installed.
 The executable runs even on Windows 7.

+For convenience here are the [pre-built Qt 5.6.3 help files (*.qch)](http://software.rochus-keller.ch/Qt-5.6.3-qch.zip) compatible with LeanCreator and LeanQt (download, unpack and reference with LeanCreator/Options/Documentation).

 ### How to build LeanCreator

 To build LeanCreator using LeanQt and the BUSY build system (with no other dependencies than a C++11 compiler), do the following: